railslove/showoff-presentations/presentation_railslove_profile_DE/_02_client_projects/02_slide.md

 # Jamii

-As a coach or "boss" you have to call several people from your team to tell them something. using jamii you do 1 call and receive a consolidated feedback from your whole team
+As a coach or "boss" you have to call several people from your team to tell them something. using jamii you do 1 call and receive a consolidated feedback from your whole team.

 * Tech Specs
   * ...